 12. WP Mayor

 If you’re looking for the hottest and latest WordPress news, articles, hacks and plugin reviews just to mention a few, you want to add WP Mayor to your reading list.
 Like right now.
 WP Mayor is maintained by Mr. and Mrs. Jean Galea with the help of Mark Zahra, who happens to be Galea’s cousin.
 This family business features a couple of contributors from all walks of life, giving the content a global (multi-cultural) feel.

 With over 130K WordPress users, WPBeginner is the ultimate resource for WordPress beginners.
 Don’t get me wrong though, you can still learn a lot on WPBeginner even as a seasoned WordPress user.
 After all, learning never stops throughout life.

 Starring the likes of Daniel Pataki, Tom Ewer (I swear, he hasn’t bribed me for the mentions), Adelina Tuca and Karol K as himself, the CodeinWP blog is a well-managed collection of the best WordPress tutorials, tricks and tips.
-Follow @codeinwp and never miss out on new updates going forward.
 The posts on CodeinWP are really great, you won’t want to miss any!

 We cannot publish a post about the best WordPress blogs to follow and fail to mention Tuts+, a one-of-a-kind resource suitable for beginner and pro WordPressers.
 If you will indulge me, I have sought inspiration on Tuts+